-But the current state of grasslands presents an opportunity: Due to their crucial role in carbon sequestration and biodiversity preservation, and the way they incorporate building landscape resilience with real-world economics and financial security, grasslands regeneration projects are an effective, durable, and crucial natural solution.
+In spite of this, the current state of U.S. grasslands presents an opportunity.
+Due to their crucial role in carbon sequestration and biodiversity preservation, and the way they incorporate building landscape resilience with real-world economics and financial security, grasslands regeneration projects are an effective, durable, and crucial natural solution.